Edith Nesbit

 It is said that when Edith was young she was a tomboy, and when she grew up she did not like to follow fashions.
 Apart from writing, she was also interested in politics, and she had many famous friends including H.G.
 Wells.

-Currently available from Books for Learning is Nesbit’s famous story The Railway Children, edited for Grade 6 and above.
+Currently available from Books for Learning is Nesbit's famous story The Railway Children, edited for children aged eleven and above.

 Her other works include: